n-grubb/noahgrubb.com/src/site/projects/seth-godin.md

     <figcaption>Some of Seth's Social Sharing Images</figcaption>
 </figure>

 To accomplish this, I created an image category for media uploaded via the WordPress media manager.
 Under this category, we uploaded a handful of nice images to be used on social sites.
 When a post is published, we check to see if an image has been set and if not, use one of the images from our custom category.
+The image is saved to that post as metadata so that it will be consistent going forward.

 ### Launch
 There really is no margin for error on launching a site with this large of an audience.
 Lucky for us, we worked with the great team at [WordPress VIP](https://wpvip.com/) to seamlessly launch the new site with no issues for Seth's readers.